top of page

 THE ROYAL GEYSER

-This royal British water heater, which is gas-fired, dates from about 1895.
+This royal British water heater, which is gas-fired, dates back to approximately 1895.

-It was installed in the bathroom next to the bathtub, where showers were virtually non-existent.
+Typically, it was installed in the bathroom above or near the bathtub, where showers were virtually non-existent.

 copper water heater

-When shutting the water heater off, you had to be very careful not to shut off the water before turning off the gas.
+When shutting off the water heater, you had to be very careful not to shut off the water before turning off the gas.

-If you did forget, the heater would quickly be ruined—probably melted down!
+If you did forget, the heater would quickly be ruined—probably melted down since copper is a very soft metal.

 Shepherd's Crook

-The heater works by mixing hot gases and water, which, although very efficient, wasn't particularly clean.
-British heaters had an interesting safety device built in that you can see on the side of it.
+This water heater works by mixing hot gases and water, which, although very efficient, isn't particularly clean.
+British heaters had an interesting safety device built in, which you can see on the side of them.

-The "shepherd's crook" fills the water supply's air gap.
+The "shepherd's crook" fills the air gap in the water supply.

-This prevents tainted water from the heater from possibly returning to the water supply (a rather modern concept).
+This prevents tainted water from the heater from potentially contaminating the water supply (a relatively modern concept).

-The slightly tainted hot water was to be used only for bathing.
-This heater burns roughly 100,000 BTU per hour.
+The slightly tainted hot water was intended for use only in bathing.
+This heater would burn roughly 100,000 BTU per hour.

 hwt4.jpg